xlcbingo1999/xlcbingo1999.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Currently I am a second-year M.D. student in School of Computer Science and Engineering, Sun Yat-sen University (SYSU), under the supervision of Prof. Di Wu.
+Currently I am a second-year master’s student in School of Computer Science and Engineering, Sun Yat-sen University (SYSU), under the supervision of Prof. Di Wu.
 I was an undergraduate from Sun Yat-sen University and received my B.Eng. degree in Computer Science and Engineering on June, 2022.